What is the blocking statute?

 EU operators can reach out to their national competent authorities responsible for the implementation of the blocking statute in their country.

-Updated blocking statute in support of the Iran nuclear deal
+2018 blocking statute update in support of the Iran nuclear deal

 Soon after its withdrawal from the Joint Comprehensive Plan of Action (JCPOA), also known as the ‘Iran nuclear deal’, the United States announced that it would be re-imposing sanctions on Iran as from 7 August 2018.
 In reaction, the EU lost no time in updating the blocking statute in order to include in its annex the re-imposed extra-territorial U.S. sanctions, thereby mitigating the impact of these sanctions on EU operators doing legitimate business in and with Iran.